A few months ago, I helped people at a local church sign-up to sponsor children. During the first half of my shift, I got asked a lot of questions.

 Talk about the child you sponsor with other people and encourage others to get involved in the sponsorship story.
 This will make your sponsorship experience come alive and matter in your present life.
 It will help bridge the gap of distance.

 Do you have other ideas on how to build a relationship with child you sponsor?
-I would love for you to share them!
+I would love for you to share them in the comments!